claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 While paired-end reads provide more information, using single-end reads may improve overall data quality if merging is problematic.

 ### Denoising

+Denoising is a process used in bioinformatics workflows to clean raw sequencing data, removing errors and noise introduced during the sequencing process.
+The goal is to reconstruct the true biological sequences (Amplicon Sequence Variants, or ASVs) by distinguishing real biological variation from sequencing artifacts.

+In the context of QIIME 2, DADA2 is the primary algorithm used for denoising (along with Deblur).
+DADA2 is designed to correct sequencing errors, remove low-quality data, and produce highly accurate ASVs with single-nucleotide resolution.

+\_Key Steps in Denoising with DADA2\_

+* Quality Filtering and Trimming
+Low-quality sequences are filtered out based on quality score thresholds.
+Reads are trimmed at the start (--p-trim-left) to remove adapter sequences or low-quality bases and truncated at the end.

+* Error Modeling
+DADA2 builds an error model for the dataset by analyzing the distribution of errors in the data.
+The model predicts the probability of observing each base at a given position, allowing it to differentiate between true sequences and sequencing errors.

+* Dereplication
+Identical sequences within a sample are grouped together (dereplicated) to improve computational efficiency.
+Unique sequences are retained, but their frequencies are recorded too.

+* Elimination of chimeric sequences
+Chimeric sequences, which are artifacts resulting from the PCR process, are detected and removed.

+* Merging Paired-End Reads
+Forward and reverse reads are merged to reconstruct the full amplicon sequence.

+* Output Generation
+DADA2 produces a feature table, representative sequences, and denoising statistics as its outputs.

 ```bash
 qiime dada2 denoise-paired \